sw-song/Traiders-room/README.md

 # Traiders-room

-Real-time video call and chat-based stock discussion room implemented with websocket
+Real-time video chat for stock discussion implemented with websocket